NTTLuke/crazymap/README.md

 ## Caveats

-CrazyFuryMaps smart contract has a dependency with CrazyFury ERC721 smart contract for checking if user ows the NFT (balanceOf).
+CrazyFuryMaps smart contract has a dependency with CrazyFury ERC721 smart contract to check if the user ows the NFT (balanceOf).

 For testing purpose a fake ERC721 called [MyFakeCrazyFury.sol](/contracts/MyFakeCrazyFury.sol) has been created in order to simulate the mainnet behaviour.